aclark4life/parse2plone/README.txt

 Here are some reasons:

 * The author is a minimalist.
-One of the design aims of ``Parse2Plone`` was to have as few dependiences as possible.
+One of the design aims of ``Parse2Plone`` was to have as few dependencies as possible.
 There are two "big" dependencies, ``zc.buildout`` and ``lxml``.
 Using Buildout was a design compromise, and using ``lxml`` is pretty much a must if you want to "parse".
 Oh, and ``BeautifulSoup`` was thrown in after the author read this: